wpengine/acm-content-connect/Readme.md

 `Registry->get_post_to_post_relationship()`.

 ### `Registry->get_post_to_post_relationship( $cpt1, $cpt2, $name )`
 Returns the relationship object between the two post types with the provided name.
+For one way relationships, post type argument order must match the order was used to define the relationship.

 #### Parameters: